 This products is free for those who attended FNCE® 2019.

 This session will present themes from literature on the role of mentoring, in both fostering relationships which support professional advancement and contributing to the recruitment and retention of diverse practitioners.
-We will discuss the Academy's current and historical acknowledgement of the role of mentoring as a mechanism to support and promote diversity in the dietetics profession.
+We will discuss the Academy's current and historical acknowledgement of the role of mentoring as a mechanism to support and promote diversity in the nutrition and dietetics profession.
 The session will engage attendees through polling, case study examples and other interactive activities to share insight on the challenges and barriers to entering a mentoring relationship and the mutual benefits of a mentoring relationship.
-The speakers will then present a case study on a structured mentoring program targeted towards supporting students from underrepresented backgrounds in dietetics.
+The speakers will then present a case study on a structured mentoring program targeted towards supporting students from underrepresented backgrounds in nutrition and dietetics.
 The session will conclude with an interactive action planning activity to equip each attendee with specific steps to initiate a mentoring relationship.

 Planned with the Cultures of Gender and Age Member Interest Group